New Optimal Results on Codes for Location in Graphs

 \section{Triangular and king grids}

-In this section, we consider solid-location-domination and self-location-domination in the so called infinite triangular and king grids, which are widely studied graphs in the field of domination (see~\cite{lowww}).
+In this section, we consider solid-location-domination and self-location-domination in the so called infinite triangular and king grids.
 As defined in the introduction, for finite graphs, the optimality of a code has been defined using the minimum cardinality.
 However, this method is not valid for the infinite graphs of this section.
-Hence, we need to use the usual concept of \textit{density} of a code (see various papers concerning infinite grids in~\cite{lowww}).
+Hence, we need to use the usual concept of \textit{density} of a code, for a recent thorough investigation on the concept of density in the infinite graphs, see~\cite{sampaio2024density}.
+Both triangular and king grids have been widely studied in the field of location and domination; for an extensive coverage on the topics, an interested reader is referred to the online bibliography~\cite{lowww}.
+In~\cite{honkala2006optimal}, Honkala has shown that the optimal density for locating-dominating codes in the infinite triangular grid is $\frac{13}{57}$.
+In~\cite{honkala2006locating}, Honkala and Laihonen have shown that in the infinite king grid, the optimal density of locating-dominating codes is $1/5$.
+Furthermore, identifying codes have been considered in the king grid in~\cite{charon2002identifying, cohen2001codes} and in the triangular grid in~\cite{kcl}.
+The optimal densities are $ 2/9$ and $1/4$, respectively.

 Let us first consider the \textit{infinite triangular grid}. \begin{definition} Let $G=(V,E)$ be a graph with the vertex set

 and two vertices are defined to be adjacent if their Euclidean distance is equal to one.
 The obtained graph $G$ is called the \textit{infinite triangular grid} and it is illustrated in Figure~\ref{Triangular grid}.
 We further denote $v(i,j)= i(1,0) +j \left(\frac{1}{2}, \frac{\sqrt{3}}{2}\right)$.
 Let $R_n$ be the subgraph of $G$ induced by the vertex set $V_n = \{v(i,j) \mid |i|, |j| \leq n \}$.
 The \emph{density} of a code in $G$ is now defined as follows: